-We have a number of online resources that can help you decide on a career path.
-We strongly encourage you to make an appointment with one of our career specialists to assist you in career exploration and planning and to help you with academic choices to match your professional career goals.
+To get you started, we have a number of online resources that can help you explore career pathways.
+We strongly encourage you to make an appointment with one of our career advisors early on to assist you in exploring careers and choosing an academic path that will help you reach your goals.

-You are welcome to also do research on your own.
+We encourage you to explore the following resources.
 A brief description of each link is given below.

 WOIS (Washington Occupational Information Systems) - This site is a large database of information on occupations and also has a variety of free online assessments to take.
 It links to every public or private school in the state of Washington.
 Guidelines for using WOIS (pdf).